Keeper-Security/kcm-branding/README.md

    &nbsp;-&nbsp; "/etc/kcm-setup/kcm-branding.jar:/etc/guacamole/extensions/kcm-branding.jar:ro"
 10. Run the command sudo ./kcm-setup stop (required)
-11. Run the command sudo ./kcm-setup apply and when prompted press Y for yes.
+11. Run the command sudo ./kcm-setup upgrade and when prompted press Y for yes.

 Now you should see your logo on the KCM web page.
 To refresh the favicons do a hard reload with Ctrl + F5.